nus-cs2103-AY2324S2/tp/docs/UserGuide.md

     - Download Java 11 from [the official Oracle website](https://www.oracle.com/java/technologies/downloads/#java11).
 1. Download the jar file from [our latest release](https://github.com/AY2324S2-CS2103T-F12-2/tp/releases).
 1. Move it to an **Empty** folder.

-> [!CAUTION]
-> App data will be stored in sub-folders from where it is launched.
+    > :warning: App data will be stored in sub-folders from where it is launched.
 While you could run the app from any location, we recommend making a dedicated folder for our app to avoid confusion.

 ### [2.2.
 Launching the App](#2-getting-started)
 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.